JustinAiken/xbmc_watched_status_importer/README.md

 -------------
 1) Ruby (tested on 1.9)
 2) bundler
-3) a mySQL database (you may be able to put the sqlite gem and try that, but I haven't tested it)
 4) A watched.xml made with the plugin found at [http://code.google.com/p/xbmc-watched-data](http://code.google.com/p/xbmc-watched-data)

 Preparation:
 ------------
-1) Setup the database.xml to point to your database
+1) Setup the database.xml to point to your database   (Only use the mysql settings or the sqlite settings, not both)
 2) Copy the watched.xml into the project folder

 Run: